Tagged with: Treatment Models

 A family of four, with a little boy and little girl, walk hand in hand.

 The original mission of Children’s Advocacy Centers (CACs) was to improve a community’s response to the investigation of child abuse.
-The advances in our knowledge of trauma and the availability… Continue Reading
+The advances in our knowledge of trauma and the availability of mental health treatments effective in reducing the negative impact of trauma expanded the focus of CACs to include helping children and families heal.
+In… Continue Reading

 Sustaining an Evidence-Based Practice

 Children’s Advocacy Centers (CACs) have come a long way in the last 30 years.
-We have added services and interventions based on solid research—evidence-based practices (EBPs)—all the while maintaining a… Continue Reading
+We have added services and interventions based on solid research—evidence-based practices (EBPs)—all the while maintaining a passion for ensuring that these practices put children on a better path than before they came through our doors.
+Because the research has come so… Continue Reading

 On Staying the Course (of Treatment)

-Before I joined the NCA staff, I served as director of a Children’s Advocacy Center, as well as the Director of Behavioral Health for the umbrella agency which was a… Continue Reading
+Before I joined the NCA staff, I served as director of a Children’s Advocacy Center, as well as the Director of Behavioral Health for the umbrella agency which was a primary care clinic.
+As part of my duties to manage the treatment of children suffering from traumatic stress symptoms, I frequently conducted chart audits, and… Continue Reading

 Why Does the ‘Evidence’ in Evidence-Based Practice Matter?

-Mental health providers at Children’s Advocacy Centers (CACs) work with highly vulnerable children and youth: those who have experienced and/or witnessed abuse, neglect, homicide, domestic violence, and other interpersonal traumatic… Continue Reading
+Mental health providers at Children’s Advocacy Centers (CACs) work with highly vulnerable children and youth: those who have experienced and/or witnessed abuse, neglect, homicide, domestic violence, and other interpersonal traumatic events.
+Many children are remarkably resilient, and some require treatment for their psychological and physical injuries.
+CACs face significant hurdles to helping these children.
+There… Continue Reading